build-on-aws/content/posts/good-places-to-start-your-devops-journey/index.md

 There are a lot of [wrong ideas about DevOps](https://www.buildon.aws/posts/devops-wrong-answers-only) out there, but here's one definition from [AWS](https://aws.amazon.com/devops/what-is-devops/) that I find captures it well: "*DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.*" In other words, DevOps is about people, processes, and the best way they can be brought together to accelerate the pace of innovation.

-DevOps is not an entry-level job in the industry, due to the broad range of tasks you will be resoponsible for, but this doesn't mean you can't do it.
+DevOps Engineer is not an entry-level job in the industry, due to the broad range of tasks you will be resoponsible for, but this doesn't mean you can't do it.
 Some of the DevOps responsibilities include:
  - build and set up new development tools and infrastructure
  - automate and improve development and release processes
  - test and examine code written by others and analyse the results
- - ensureg that systems are safe and secure against cybersecurity threats
+ - ensure that systems are safe and secure against cybersecurity threats
  - identify technical problems and develop software updates and ‘fixes’
  - work with software developers and software engineers to ensure that development follows established processes and works as intended

 It's worth noting here that different roles relate to the practical implementation of DevOps - Platform Engineer, Site Reliability Engineer, and so on.
-If you're interested in a more granular breakdown of those roles, plenty of other resources online provide that.
+If you're interested in a more granular breakdown of those roles, plenty of [other resources](https://launchdarkly.com/blog/sre-vs.-platform-engineering-vs.-devops/) online provide that.

 # Plans - and When to Deviate from Them
 Careers begin early - with planning often starting before you even attend university.
 That's not a bad thing: which career to pursue is an important decision in life, and changing careers later on can be challenging.
 But career conversions - even in highly technical fields - [are increasingly possible](https://www.forbes.com/sites/carolinecastrillon/2023/02/26/why-non-linear-career-paths-are-the-future/?sh=74f7d2da13a9) thanks to broadly available educational resources.
 One benefit of this shift is that the ease of transition actually brings more diversity into IT; people who come from different professional backgrounds bring their unique perspectives to new jobs.
 So if you're interested in DevOps, transitioning into it professionally is possible - and your past professional experiences could even help you find more success there.

 I transitioned to DevOps mid-career, but it required an always-learning mindset.
 I made constant discoveries.
 I discovered this thing called [`cloud`](https://www.buildon.aws/posts/what-is-the-cloud) and I started working with the AWS console.
 I later discovered this new thing called `Infrastructure as Code`, and I really wanted to [try it out](https://www.buildon.aws/tutorials/build-ci-cd-pipeline-iac-cloudformation).
 The newness of everything was overwhelming at first, but it also gave me the opportunity to choose what to focus on.
 At this point I was studying for my first AWS certification and looking for a job that would allow me to grow and to do IaC hands-on.
-It may sound silly, but I even moved to another country to achieve this goal (kidding, but not 100%).
+It may sound silly, but I even moved to another country to achieve this goal.

 Along the way, I also learned there are two types of decisions: 1-way door decisions and 2-way door decisions.
 In other words, some decisions can't be undone without considerable difficulties or costs (they are 1-way doors), but other decisions are easily reversible - so if you regret them, you can always go back (hence, 2-way doors).